 - have at least 5 years’ experience in the fisheries sector and a relevant degree

-CABs also have further assurance systems in place.
+CABs also have their own assurance systems in place.
 For example, assessors must submit their reports to the CAB for further review.
 A second qualified person within the CAB takes the final decision on whether to certify a fishery.

-Our Chain of Custody Standard sets us apart from other sustainable seafood initiatives, such as ratings cards.
-The MSC outperforms all other wild-capture fisheries certification programs recognized by the Global Sustainable Seafood Initiative (GSSI).
+Our Chain of Custody Standard set us apart from other sustainable seafood initiatives, such as ratings cards, that don’t guarantee traceability.

-“Certification provides the highest level of assurance that the product is verified to be sustainable, is harvested legally, and is traceable back to its source.”
+“Certification provides the highest level of assurance that the product is verified to be sustainable, is harvested legally, and is traceable back to its source”Certification and Ratings Collaboration

 Compliance with external bodies

-The MSC's certification and labeling program is fully consistent with the UN FAO's internationally-agreed set of principles for ecolabelling of wild caught seafood.
+The MSC's certification and labelling program is fully consistent with the UN FAO's internationally-agreed set of principles for ecolabelling of wild caught seafood.
 These include:

 - objective, third-party fishery assessment using scientific evidence

 - transparent processes with built-in stakeholder consultation and objection procedures